 Be aware that the best personal loan rates are reserved for borrowers with higher credit scores and, potentially, higher incomes.
-And personal loans can come with fees, such as an origination fee or prepayment penalty.
-You can explore bad-credit personal loans if your credit score is less-than-perfect.
+And loans can come with fees, such as an origination fee or prepayment penalty.
+You can explore bad-credit personal loans if your credit score is less than perfect.
 But keep an eye on loan rates if you’re trying to make repayment cheaper.

 If you’re struggling with your bills, it may make sense to turn to your family for a loan, if they’re in a position to help you.
 Of course, when you agree to borrow money from a family member, it’s important to lay out terms, including interest rates and a repayment plan, and it may be helpful to have a neutral party, like a loan mediator, help hammer out loan specifics.

-If you have consumer debt, are no longer charging purchases on cards, and are committed to paying off your debt, looking at potential zero-interest promotional offers on credit cards may make sense.
+If you have debt, are no longer charging purchases on credit cards — and are committed to paying off your debt — then looking at potential zero-APR promotional offers on credit cards may make sense.